 We therefore focus on three worked examples: \begin{enumerate} \item \textbf{Launch Technologies}: We compare the lifecycle emissions of conventional rocket-based launches~(e.g. Falcon-9) with hypothetical alternatives that propose, e.g., higher payload to rocket mass ratio to lower environmental costs. \item \textbf{Data Center Workloads in Orbit}: We assess the carbon footprint of data centers workloads in orbit, estimating emission intensities across three key operational dimensions: compute time (CPU: \unit{\gCOeq\per\second}), storage~(DRAM/SSD: \unit{\gCOeq\per\giga\byte\per\second}), and networking~(NIC: \unit{\gCOeq\per\pkt}). \item \textbf{In-Orbit Data Aggregation}: We compare the in-orbit processing and aggregation of data with downloading unaggregated raw data and processing it on Earth---highlighting the trade-off between networking and computing. \end{enumerate} These metrics will expose the implicit carbon footprint of moving computing to orbit, compared to optimized terrestrial equivalents.

-To support this analysis, we introduce \sThree{}~(Estimator for Space Sustainability), a lightweight tool designed to estimate the energy and carbon dynamics of orbital computing architectures under varying assumptions.
+To support this analysis, we introduce \sThree{}~(Estimator for Space Sustainability), a lightweight tool to estimate the energy and carbon of orbital computing under varying assumptions.
 Preliminary evaluations reveal key trade-offs in system design, launch strategy, and workload placement.
 Together, these results aim to lay the groundwork for carbon-aware design principles and regulatory frameworks in the next generation of satellite computing ecosystems.

-The remainder of the paper is structured as follows: \autoref{sec:background} gives further information on sustainability, carbon emissions in space as well as launching computers to orbit and operating them there.
-Our models and estimation tool \sThree{} are described in \autoref{sec:models}, which we put into use on three worked examples in \autoref{sec:worked-examples}.
+In the remainder of the paper, \autoref{sec:background} gives further information on sustainability, carbon emissions in space as well as launching computers to orbit and operating them there.
+Our models and estimation tool \sThree{} are described in \autoref{sec:models} and applied to three worked examples in \autoref{sec:worked-examples}.
 This section reveals several key insights, which are further reflected upon in the concluding \autoref{sec:conclusion}.